2024 Golden Globes: Oppenheimer, Succession and The Bear dominate film and television awards

 BARBIE

-Over on the television side, the final series of Succession enjoyed tremendous success as it scored four key wins.
+Over on the television side, the final series of HBO’s Succession enjoyed tremendous success by scoring four key wins.

-As expected, the HBO drama clinched Best TV Series (Drama) at the expense of other hit programmes including The Last of Us and the final series of The Crown.
+As expected, the concluding chapter of the family saga clinched Best Television Series (Drama) at the expense of other hit programmes including fellow HBO series The Last of Us.

-For the second year in a row, Jeremy Allen White picked up Best Actor in a TV Series (Comedy) while co-star Ayo Edebiri was clearly overwhelmed after winning the Best Actress in a TV Series (Comedy) gong.
+For the second year in a row, Jeremy Allen White picked up Best Actor (Comedy/Musical) for his reprised role as hot-tempered chef Carmen “Carmy” Berzatto, while co-star Ayo Edebiri was clearly overwhelmed after winning the Best Actress (Comedy/Musical) gong for her turn as Sydney Adamu.

 Despite multiple nominations, a number of series went home Globe-less including Abbott Elementary, Daisy Jones & the Six, Fargo, The Last of Us, Only Murders in the Building and Ted Lasso.